-With a year of no travel, we are all hankering to get back out there and see the world.
+After two years of no travel, we are all longing to get back out there and see the world.
 To get you inspired, we’ve put together a collection from our most traveled readers of their top 25 travel experiences.
-If you are looking for a one of a kind experience that will absolutely wow you, look no further!
+If you are looking for a one-of-a-kind experience that will absolutely wow you, look no further!

 Take a National Geographic expedition to the Democratic Republic Congo (DRC) and go deep into the forest to track lowland gorillas.
 Don’t expect any luxury accommodations as the rooms are on stilts, presumably to protect you from creepy, crawly things.

-Take long zodiac rides through beautiful ice formations, sip cocktails on the deck as you float by icebergs and polar bears.
+Take long zodiac rides through beautiful ice formations, sip cocktails on the deck as you float by icebergs, and have the experience of a lifetime looking at majestic polar bears.
 Blue whale encounters are a daily occurrence.
 This reader went all luxury with Silver Seas expeditions, but there are many cruise line options for an arctic cruise.

 The Harder Kulm Panorama Restaurant sits high above Interlaken.
 Only a ten-minute ride on the Harder Railway up Interlaken’s own mountain brings you to a breathtaking view.
 While there are better restaurants in Interlaken, none can compete with the panoramic sight.

-Taking the classic Inca Trail, the hike will take you 4 days to arrive at Machu Picchu.
+Taking the classic Inca Trail, the hike will take four days to arrive at Machu Picchu.
 Along the way, you will have stunning scenery and be treated to a variety of impressive Inca sites.
 Experienced hikers will have no problem completing this trek.

-Angkor Wat is on a lot of bucket lists and for good reasons.
-The Buddhist temple complex in Cambodia and the largest religious monument in the world by land area is a must see for the well traveled.
+Angkor Wat is on many bucket lists, and for good reasons.
+The Buddhist temple complex in Cambodia and the largest religious monument in the world by land area is a must-see for the well-traveled.
 The view at sunrise is spectacular.

 This rainforest expedition takes you 8 hours up the Tambopata river in a canoe to a Macaw research center located near the largest clay lick in the world.
 Accommodations are for the adventurous traveler, to say the least, but an unforgettable experience.